 According to the results of the Register-based Labour

-been slightly positive (3 581) during the last twelve months, the population
+been slightly positive (2 475) during the last twelve

-highest relative increase among the age groups (children:
+by 1.3% which is the highest relative increase among the age groups

 Decline in the surplus of women; aging population; continuing growth of the Austrian population with a foreign background: These headlines reflect some of the principal results of the 2011 Register-based Census relating to the demographic topics.